Extending Post-Interpretive Criticism: Additional Diagnostic Indices for Enhanced Phenomenological Fidelity in Art Criticism v.2

 3. Residue Engagement Restraint Ratio (RERR)

-Definition: The RERR measures restraint in handling references to Dufrenne’s Layer 3 residue—the Stillmark or Hauntmark—versus over-claiming or closure.
+The RERR measures restraint in handling references to Dufrenne’s Layer 3 residue—the Stillmark or Hauntmark—versus over-claiming or closure.

 Mathematical Calculation: